Catallactic/catallactic-site/docs/yellowpaper.md

 Neoclassical Economics Ruled (1890s–1920s) with strong remnants of Classical Laissez-Faire ideology:

 * During WWI (1914–1918), most nations suspended gold convertibility to print money for war financing, causing inflation and exchange rate volatility.
 The U.S. (which entered the war in 1917) also suspended gold exports but remained officially on the gold standard domestically.
 The U.S. suspended gold convertibility in 1917 to fund WWI efforts (following European nations like Britain).
 The Federal Reserve (established in 1913) printed money freely, causing inflation (~15% in 1918).
 Gold exports were banned, and the Federal Reserve prioritized funding the war effort over gold convertibility.
 But...
 The Fed did not fully enforce gold-backed discipline—money supply was still loose, fueling the 1920s boom.
+Post-1913: The Federal Reserve Act formalized fractional reserve banking, allowing banks to lend most deposits while relying on the Fed as a lender of last resort.

 * The United States returned to the gold standard de jure in 1919 (post-WWI) and de facto by 1925, as part of a global effort to restore pre-war monetary stability during the Roaring Twenties.
 The U.S. legally reinstated the gold standard in 1919, allowing gold exports again.
 The dollar was pegged at $20.67 per ounce of gold (same as pre-1914).